LISTEN TO THIS ARTICLE

 - World models that predict consequences 3-5 steps ahead

-- Continual learning systems that adapt to new environments with supervised burn-in periods
+- Continual learning systems that adapt to new environments through autonomous burn-in periods

 - Benchmarks that measure safety awareness, not just task completion